"Charm is a way of getting the answer yes without asking a clear question."

 Be genuinely interested: Ask questions and listen.
 Notice what's unique about each person.
 Genuine interest is more magnetic than any technique.

-Make people feel seen: Reflect back what you notice about people.
+Show people you see them: Reflect back what we notice about people.
 Remember details, both small and significant.

-Bring lightness: Don't take yourself too seriously.
+Bring lightness: Don't take ourselves too seriously.
 Find the play in ordinary situations.
-Bring energy that lifts the room and helps others to relax.
+Bring energy that lifts the room and helps others relax.

-Be warm without wanting: Let your warmth be unconditional, not a transaction.
+Be warm without wanting: Let our warmth be unconditional, not a transaction.
 Enjoy the connection itself, not just what it might lead to.

-Stay real: Don't say things you don't mean.
-Be willing to be less charming when honesty needs it.
-People trust you because your warmth is real and indisputable.
+Stay real: Don't say things we don't mean.
+Be willing to be less charming when honesty requires it.
+People trust us because our warmth is real.

-Bring charm to committed relationships: Keep delighting your partner, not just new people.
-Don't let familiarity kill your playfulness.
+Bring charm to committed relationships: Keep delighting our partner, not just new people.
+Don't let familiarity kill our playfulness.

-Let charm serve connection: Use your magnetism to create genuine relationships.
+Let charm serve connection: Use our magnetism to create genuine relationships.

 Inquiry